-- If the body also undergoes a rotation around the center of mass, it will have a kinetic energy as a result of this rotation.
+- If the body also rotates around the center of mass, it will have kinetic energy as a result of this rotation.
 Ec = (I · w 2 ) / 2.
-In the above equation I is the inertia of the body and w is the angular velocity.
+In the equation above I is the inertia of the body and w is the angular velocity.

 - With a general movement, the König theorem is applicable, and the total kinetic energy is the sum of the kinetic energies of both movements.

-The total kinetic energy of a system can, for example, change when converted to or from potential energy, by converting chemical energy into an internal combustion engine, including a rocket engine and firing a projectile, and heat or energy thermal, in case of friction or collision.
+The total kinetic energy of a system can, for example, change when converted to or from potential energy, by converting chemical energy in an internal combustion engine, including a rocket motor, and by firing a projectile, and by heat or energy. thermal, in case of friction or collision.

 Kinetic translation energy

-In the case of a three-body problem with the Sun, Earth and a space capsule, the kinetic energy of the Sun in relation to the center of mass of all three bodies is also negligible.
-The changes in the kinetic energy of the Earth through the interaction with the capsule are now not negligible in relation to the kinetic energy of the capsule, see also the escape rate.
+In the case of a three-body problem with the Sun, Earth, and a space capsule, the Sun's kinetic energy relative to the center of mass of all three bodies is also negligible.
+Changes in the kinetic energy of the Earth through interaction with the capsule are now not negligible in relation to the kinetic energy of the capsule, see also the escape rate.

 The kinetic energy in the molecules

-The total kinetic translation energy of local molecules is the sum of, on the one hand, the kinetic energy corresponding to the movement of the total mass of these molecules at the velocity of their center of mass (ie, macroscopic motion) and, on the other hand, the energy of kinetic translation relative to the center of mass.
-The latter is related to the temperature in the corresponding location.
+The total kinetic translational energy of local molecules is the sum of, on the one hand, the kinetic energy corresponding to the movement of the total mass of these molecules at the speed of their center of mass (i.e. macroscopic movement) and, on the other hand, the kinetic translational energy relative to the center of mass.
+The latter is related to the temperature at the corresponding location.

 With an ideal gas, the kinetic translation energy relative to the center of mass is a total of 3/2 times the pressure multiplied by the volume and proportional to the temperature, namely 12.47 J per mole per Kelvin.
-The latter is 3/2 times the gas constant, and in the molecules of a single atom it is equal to the specific heat in constant volume.
-With the molecules of several atoms, there is another energy that increases with temperature, namely, the rotation and vibration of the molecules, so that the specific heat is greater.
+The latter is 3/2 times the gas constant, and in single-atom molecules it is equal to the specific heat in constant volume.

-At the same temperature (and in particular also in a mixture of gases), heavy molecules have on average the same kinetic translation energy as light (equipartition theory); Therefore, they have a lower speed.
+At the same temperature (and in particular also in a gas mixture), heavy molecules have on average the same kinetic translation energy as light (equipartition theory); Therefore, they have a lower speed.